travigd/documentation/introduction/competing-consumers.md

 ---
-title: "Competing Consumers Introduction"
 section: "Introduction"
 version: "4.0.2"
 ---
+# Competing Consumers Introduction
 Beginning with version **3.2.0** a new subscription model is available in Event Store.
 This model is known as "competing consumers" and is similar to subscriptions models you may have used in the past such as AMQP.
 This document serves as a high level overview of the functionality, what it can provide, and when you may want to use it.

 ## What is Competing Consumers

-Competing Consumers differs in usage and functionality from the `Subscribe` operation or from a `CatchUpSubscription`. <!-- We han't mentioned this yet, is this subscribe? --> For example `SubscribeToStream` will read the events from this point forward that happen in a stream.
+Competing Consumers differs in usage and functionality from the `Subscribe` operation or from a `CatchUpSubscription`. <!-- TODO: We han't mentioned this yet, is this subscribe? --> For example `SubscribeToStream` will read the events from this point forward that happen in a stream.
 A `CatchUpSubscription` will read all the events in a stream to your client from a given point.

 Both a `Subscription` and a `CatchupSubscription` use a model where the client holds the state of the subscription, much like a blog client remembers the last post you read.
 The server does not hold any state particular to a given client.
 With Competing Consumers the server remembers the state of the subscription, allowing for different modes of operations compared to a subscription where the client holds the subscription state. <!-- TODO: Is this repetetive? -->

 ## Subscription Groups

 The first step in using Competing Consumers is to create a new subscription.
 You can do this with the HTTP API or with the client API `CreatePersistentSubscription`.
 This creates the server-side subscription group that you use in the future.
-There are lots of options you can pass to a subscription group including `ReadBatchSizes`, `MaxRetryCounts`, and how often to `CheckPoint` the subscription <!-- Should the others also have brief explanations -->.
+There are lots of options you can pass to a subscription group including `ReadBatchSizes`, `MaxRetryCounts`, and how often to `CheckPoint` the subscription <!-- TODO: Should the others also have brief explanations -->.

 You create a subscription as part of a deployment or an administrative task.
 You can create subscription groups to map to any stream.